Temasek leads ShopBack's extended US$75m funding round

 SINGAPORE state investment firm Temasek has invested in cashback startup ShopBack, alongside some existing investors who did follow-on investments in the Singapore-based firm.
 The total deal value amounts to about US$30 million, sources told The Business Times.

 ShopBack did not respond to queries from BT, but sent out a press statement on Thursday evening confirming Temasek's investment.
-The startup said Temasek led its extended US$75 million round, with participation from existing investors including Rakuten, EDBI, EV Growth, Cornerstone Ventures and 33 Capital.
+The startup said Temasek led its extended US$75 million round, with participation from existing investors including Rakuten Capital, EDBI, EV Growth, Cornerstone Ventures and 33 Capital.

 The latest capital injection brings ShopBack's total funding since its founding in 2014 to US$113 million.
 The company is also backed by SoftBank Ventures Asia and counts Singapore-based Qualgro and Quest Ventures among its earlier investors.